abumq/easyloggingpp/README.md

 </pre>

 # Introduction
 Easylogging++ is single header only, feature-rich, efficient logging library for C++ applications.
-It has been written keeping three things in mind; performance, management (setup, configure, log) and simplicity.
+It has been written keeping three things in mind; performance, management (setup, configure, log, simple) and portability.
 Its highly configurable and extremely useful for small to large size projects.
 This manual is written as starting reference for version 9.0+.
 For older versions please refer to corresponding [releases](https://github.com/easylogging/easyloggingpp/releases) on github.

  [![top]
 Goto Top](#table-of-contents)